-Mr. R. Williams and Mr. Addison served as the Company's Co-Chief Executive Officers from 1999 through March 2015 and are independent under the standards set forth by the New York Stock Exchange ("NYSE") and the Company's Corporate Governance Guidelines.
+Mr. R. Williams and Mr. Addison served as our Co-Chief Executive Officers from 1999 through March 2015 and are independent under the standards set forth by the New York Stock Exchange ("NYSE") and our Corporate Governance Guidelines.
 However, certain proxy advisory firms view former chief executive officers as permanently affiliated with the company they led and therefore never independent.
 As a result, the Board has elected to designate Mr. R. Williams and Mr. Addison as not independent.
 Mr. G. Williams, our Chief Executive Officer, is not independent because he is a member of management and an employee of the Company.

 Our Board annually assesses the outside affiliations of each director to determine if any of these affiliations could cause a potential conflict of interest or could interfere with the independence of the director.
-Based on information furnished by all directors regarding their relationships with Primerica and its subsidiaries and research conducted by management and discussed with our Board with respect to outside affiliations, our Board has determined that none of the remaining directors who served on our Board during fiscal 2022 has or had a material relationship with Primerica other than through his or her role as director and, except as set forth above, each is independent because he or she satisfies:
+Based on information furnished by all directors regarding their relationships with Primerica and its subsidiaries and research conducted by management and discussed with our Board with respect to outside affiliations, our Board has determined that none of the remaining directors who served on our Board during fiscal 2023, nor Mr. Wilson who began his term as director in February 2024, has or had a material relationship with Primerica other than through his or her role as director and, except as set forth above, each is independent because he or she satisfies:

-- The categorical standards set forth below; - The independence standards set forth in Rule 10A-3 of the Exchange Act; and - The criteria for independence set forth in Section 303A.02(b) of the NYSE Listed Company Manual.
+- The categorical standards set forth below; - The independence standards set forth in Rule 10A-3 of the Securities Exchange Act of 1934, as amended ("Exchange Act"); and - The criteria for independence set forth in Section 303A.02(b) of the NYSE Listed Company Manual.